syl20bnr/spacemacs-elpa-mirror/melpa/copy-as-format-readme.txt

 To add formats see `copy-as-format-format-alist'.

-For AsciiDoc output see `copy-as-format-asciidoc-include-filename' and `copy-as-format-asciidoc-language-alist'.
+For AsciiDoc customization see `copy-as-format-asciidoc-include-file-name' and `copy-as-format-asciidoc-language-alist'.